waimea-mtangitcharoen/200DTD-assessment/Design.md

 The aesthetic implications of a system relate to how the system is in terms of its design.

-My target end users are students and teachers so the design should be simple and technology-related, so it represents the subject clearly.
+My target end users are students and teachers so the design should be simple and clean to use without making the user feel disturb while using the system.
+The design should also be technology-related to represents the subject.

 Nielson’s heuristic that I should be considered as it is obviously related to the implications is the aesthetic and minimalist design.
 My system should be as simple and clean as possible.
 The theme of the system should be something related to technology too.
 Another heuristic that I can consider when creating my system is the match between the system and real world.
 I can put icons on as some decorations for my design as well as allowing the user to understand the system quickly.